zegevlier/waitingroom/readme.md

 ## Current to-do list
 This contains some things that should happen soon™.
 These are all things I intend to do before the end of my thesis, and they're roughly in order of priority.
 I will split them up into smaller tasks as I go along.
-- [ ] Finish writing the distributed waiting room simulation:
+- [x] Finish writing the distributed waiting room simulation:
     - [x] Make the letting out of users trigger when it hasn't happened yet and a new root is selected.
     - [x] Implement Round-Robin Probe Target Selection.
     - [x] Better document the recently added code
     - [x] Detect node failures automatically (using simplified SWIM)
-    - [ ] Add recovery from node failures (TODO: Split)
+    - [x] Add recovery from node failures
 - [ ] Write automated deterministic testing system (TODO: Split)
 - [ ] Write benchmarking skeleton and run benchmarks (TODO: Split)